-Unmarried couples have no rights to their partner’s property and in the end what is his is his and hers is hers and whatever is owned between you must be divided.
+Unmarried couples have no rights to their partner’s property and in the end, what is his and hers is hers and whatever is owned between you must be divided.
 This applies to the home as well.
 If you have bought a house in joint names, upon separation it should be split.
 Either party can then force a sale in order to release any equity in the property.

-If the property is in the name of one individual then the other has no rights to claim co-ownership unless it can be shown that that there was an understanding they would be entitled to a share, this can be shown by the following:
+If the property is in the name of one individual then the other has no rights to claim co-ownership unless it can be shown that there was an understanding they would be entitled to a share, this can be shown by the following:

 - Agreement in a conversation, which can be difficult to prove

 - Agreement in writing